 One of the most attractive features of binary tables is that any field of the table can be an array.
-In the standard case this is a fixed size array, i.e., a fixed amount of storage is allocated in each row record for the array data-whether it is used or not.
-This is fine so long as the arrays are small or a fixed amount of array data will be stored in each fieldrecord, but if the stored array length varies for different rowsrecords, it is necessary to impose a fixed upper limit on the size of the array that can be stored.
+In the standard case this is a fixed size array, i.e., a fixed amount of storage is allocated in each row for the array data-whether it is used or not.
+This is fine so long as the arrays are small or a fixed amount of array data will be stored in each field, but if the stored array length varies for different rows, it is necessary to impose a fixed upper limit on the size of the array that can be stored.
 If this upper limit is made too large excessive wasted space can result and the binary table mechanism becomes seriously inefficient.
-If the limit is set too low then storing it may become impossible to store certain types of data in the table could become impossible.
+If the limit is set too low then storing certain types of data in the table could become impossible.

 The variable-length array construct presented here was devised to deal with this problem.
-Variable-length arrays are implemented in such a way that, even if a table contains such arrays, a simple reader program that which does not understand variable-length arrays will still be able to read the main data table (in other words a table containing variable-length arrays conforms to the basic binary table standard).
-The implementation chosen is such that the rows in the main data records in the main table remain fixed in size even if the table contains a variable-length array field, allowing efficient random access to the main data table.
+Variable-length arrays are implemented in such a way that, even if a table contains such arrays, a simple reader program that does not understand variable-length arrays will still be able to read the main data table (in other words a table containing variable-length arrays conforms to the basic binary table standard).
+The implementation chosen is such that the rows in the main data table remain fixed in size even if the table contains a variable-length array field, allowing efficient random access to the main data table.

-Variable-length arrays are logically equivalent to regular static arrays, the only differences being 1) the length of the stored array can differ for different rows records, and 2) the array data are not stored directly in the main data tabletable records.
-Since a field of any data type can be a static array, a field of any data type can also be a variablelength array (excluding the type P and Q variable-length array descriptors themselves, which are not a data type so much as a storage class specifier).
+Variable-length arrays are logically equivalent to regular static arrays, the only differences being 1) the length of the stored array can differ for different rows, and 2) the array data are not stored directly in the main data table.
+Since a field of any data type can be a static array, a field of any data type can also be a variable-length array (excluding the type P and $\mathbb Q$ variable-length array descriptors themselves, which are not a data type so much as a storage class specifier).
 Other established FITS conventions that apply to static arrays will generally apply as well to variable-length arrays.

-A variable-length array is declared in the table header with one of the following 2 special field data type specifiers a special field data type specifier of the form orrQt( $e{max}$ )

-where the 'P' or 'Q' indicates the presence of an array descriptor (described below), the element count r should be 0, 1, or absent, t is a character denoting the data type of the array data (L, X, B, I, J, K, etc., but not P or Q), and $\mathbf{e}{\max}$ is a quantity guaranteed to be equal to or greater than the maximum number of elements of type t actually stored in any row of the tablea table record.
-There is no built-in upper limit on the size of a stored array (other than the fundamental limit imposed by the range of the array descriptor, defined below); $\mathbf{e}{\max}$ merely reflects the size of the largest array actually stored in the table, and is provided to avoid the need to preview the table when, for example, reading a table containing variable-length elements into a database that supports only fixed size arrays.
-There may be additional characters in the TFORMn keyword following the $\mathbf{e}{\max}$ .
+A variable-length array is declared in the table header with one of the following 2 special field data type specifiers where the 'P' or 'Q' indicates the presence of an array descriptor (described below), the element count ${\tt r}$ should be 0, 1, or absent, ${\tt t}$ is a character denoting the data type of the array data (L, X, B, I, J, K, etc., but not P or Q), and ${\tt e}{\rm max}$ is a quantity guaranteed to be equal to or greater than the maximum number of elements of type ${\tt t}$ actually stored in any row of the table.
+There is no built-in upper limit on the size of a stored array (other than the fundamental limit imposed by the range of the array descriptor, defined below); ${\tt e}{\rm max}$ merely reflects the size of the largest array actually stored in the table, and is provided to avoid the need to preview the table when, for example, reading a table containing variable-length elements into a database that supports only fixed size arrays.
+There may be additional characters in the TFORMn keyword following the ${\tt e}{\rm max}$.
+For example, indicates that field 8 of the table is a variable-length array of type byte, with a maximum stored array length not to exceed 1800 array elements (bytes in this case).

-For example,